 The Prime Minister has accepted the invitation to launch the newly-formed Malaysia Makkal Sakti Party on Oct 10.
 The party, which was officially registered early this year, is a splinter group of the outlawed Hindu Rights Action Force (Hindraf) which organised anti-government rallies in November 2007.

-Does this means another nail has been struck on the coffin on Samy’s attempts to still clinging on the president’s seat in MIC?
-Whatever it is, it remains comical to see a desperate man clinging on the post whilst fighting off the call to step down with promises to step down in near future.
+Does this mean another nail has been struck on the coffin on Samy’s attempts to still clinging on the president’s seat in MIC?
+Whatever it is, it remains comical to see a desperate man clinging on the post whilst fighting off the call to step down with promises to step down in the near future.

 We are sorry that this post was not useful for you!

 Let us improve this post!

 Tell us how we can improve this post?